-With over 222,000 volumes, 40% of them periodicals, the EFR Library is the biggest French research library in the world.
+With over 211,000 volumes, the EFR Library is the biggest French research library outside the French territory.

-It occupies three floors at the Palazzo Farnese: the 2nd floor, the “mezzanine”, and the 3rd floor.
+The Library is spread over three floors at the Palazzo Farnese: the 2nd floor, the mezzanino, and the 3rd floor.

 - Archaeology of the Central Mediterranean region